-5.3 Supply Chain - The Entity shall identify its immediate suppliers and make reasonable inquiries into its entire supply chain to determine their capability to avoid any identified risks of supplying Illegal Timber.
+- 5.3 Supply Chain The Entity shall identify its immediate suppliers and make reasonable inquiries into its entire supply chain to determine their capability to avoid any identified risks of supplying Illegal Timber.
 Potentially negative factors ("red flags") such as deep discounts, cash transactions, past illegal activity, police and NGO reports, reputation, or new entrants shall be taken into consideration when evaluating the supplier.
-Potentially positive factors such as length of time in business, reputation, direct ownership or control over the Forest Management Unit, certifications, site visits, internal training programs, and the supplier's own due diligence program shall also be considered.
+Potentially positive factors such as length of time in business, reputation, direct ownership or control over the Forest Management Unit, certifications, site visits, internal training programs, and the supplier's own Due Diligence program shall also be considered.
 The Coordinator shall also review all certifications, licenses, declarations, and compliance claims made by its suppliers.
-The Coordinator shall document and maintain this information.
-(See Appendix A.6)

-5.4 Update - The Coordinator shall update its risk assessment every three years or before its next transaction involving the particular Country of Harvest if later than three years.

-5.5 Due Diligence Matrix - The Coordinator shall ensure that the risk assessment steps are carried out for all forest sources included in its timber product(s) and identified risks.
-The Coordinator shall use the Due Diligence Matrix below to determine into which quadrant the product falls based on its specie and the governance of the Country of Harvest.
-Within each quadrant the Coordinator shall address the supply chain requirements appropriate to the identified risks.
+The Coordinator shall document and maintain this information (see Appendix A.6). - 5.4 Update The Coordinator shall update its risk assessment every three years or before its next transaction involving the particular Country of Harvest or species if later than three years.
+A supplier's risk assessment shall also be updated if or when they wish to provide Timber from a species or Country of Harvest that is not currently listed in that supplier's entry in the Entity's supplier database. - 5.5 Due Diligence Matrix The Coordinator shall ensure that the risk assessment steps are carried out for all forest sources included in its Timber product(s) and identified risks.
+The Coordinator shall use the Due Diligence Matrix below to determine into which quadrant the product falls based on its species and the governance of the Country of Harvest.
+Each quadrant suggests supply chain risk mitigation factors.
+The Coordinator shall carry out measures appropriate and proportional to the identified risks, which may include factors found in Table 1.

+Species-Related Uncertainties (See 5.2)

+No Yes

-Species-Related Uncertainties (See 5.2) No Yes High Risk Country?
-(See 5.1) No Products traced to Country of Harvest Basic inquiry of the applicable laws there governing the protection and export of wood Supplier uses standard business documentation for this level in supply chain Supplier does not raise red flags Optional: products with third- party legality verification or forest certification with certified sourcing or chain of custody (See 6.1) A Products traced to Country of Harvest Basic inquiry of the applicable laws there governing the protection and export of wood Supplier has necessary species- related permits Supplier uses standard business documentation for this level in supply chain Supplier does not raise red flags Optional: products with third-party legality verification or forest certification with chain of custody B (See 6.2) High Ris Yes (See 6.3) C Products traced to Forest Management Area Pass-through contracts with suppliers or products third- party certified with chain of custody Supplier does not raise red flags Product third-party legality verification or forest certification with chain of custody D (See 6.4) Products traced to Forest Management Area Supplier has necessary species- related permits Pass-through contracts with suppliers or products third-party certified with chain of custody Supplier does not raise red flags Product third-party legality verification or forest certification with chain of custody
+High Risk Country?
+(See 5.1) Products traced to Country of Harvest Basic inquiry of the Applicable Laws governing the protection and export of wood Supplier uses Standard Business Documentation for this level in the supply chain Supplier does not raise red flags Products with third-party Legality Verification or forest certification with certified sourcing or Chain of Custody Products traced to Country of Harvest Basic inquiry of the Applicable Laws governing the protection and export of wood Supplier has necessary species-related permits (e.g., CITES) Supplier uses Standard Business Documentation for this level in the supply chain Supplier does not raise red flags Products with third-party Legality Verification or forest certification with Chain of Custody Species verified through third-party testing using anatomical, DNA, or other analytical method

+(See 6.1) A B (See 6.2)

+Yes (See 6.3) Products traced to Forest Management Area Pass-through Contracts with suppliers or products third-party certified with Chain of Custody Supplier does not raise red flags Product third-party Legality Verification or forest certification with Chain of Custody Country of Harvest verified through satellite imagery and/or third-party testing using DNA, isotope, or other analytical method D (See 6.4) Products traced to Forest Management Area Supplier has necessary species- related permits (e.g., CITES) Pass-through Contracts with suppliers or products third-party certified with Chain of Custody Supplier does not raise red flags Product third-party Legality Verification or forest certification with Chain of Custody Species verified through third-party testing using anatomical, DNA, or other analytical method Country of Harvest verified through satellite imagery and/or third-party testing using DNA, isotope, or other analytical method

 Table 1.
-Due Diligence Matrix
+Due Diligence Matrix with Suggested Risk Mitigation Factors